Remasking Discrete Diffusion Models with Inference-Time Scaling: Background

 where $\prior$ is a user-specified prior and where we have dropped the explicit dependence of $t$ on $i$.
 The predefined schedule $\alpha_{t} \in [0, 1]$ is monotonically decreasing in $t$.
 For sequences of $L$ tokens, we denote clean / noisy sequences as $\x^{(1:L)}$ / $\z_t^{(1:L)}$ and each token $\ell \in \{1, \ldots, L\}$ as $\x^{(\ell)}$ / $\z_t^{(\ell)}$.

-\textbf{Masked Diffusion Language Models}~ A special case of this formulation, known as `masking' or `absorbing state' diffusion, sets the limiting distribution $\prior = \mask,$ a one-hot representation of a special \textsc{[MASK]} token.
+\textbf{Masked Diffusion Language Models}~ A special case of this formulation, known as `masked' or `absorbing state' diffusion, sets the limiting distribution $\prior = \mask,$ a one-hot representation of a special \textsc{[MASK]} token.
 With $s(i)=\frac{i-1}{T}$ as the time step directly preceding $t$, these posteriors take the form:

+Following \citet{sahoo2024simple}, we omit the subscript $(i)$ in $s(i)$ and $t(i)$ in the rest of this paper.
 Importantly, despite the recent success of MDLM \citep{sahoo2024simple} and other absorbing state discrete diffusion models, these models suffer from a key drawback, which we call the \textbf{failure to remask} property.
-Namely, the posterior formula in (\ref{eq:backgrond_backward}) implies that any unmasked token $\z_t \neq \mask$ must remain unchanged throughout the entire denoising process, for all $s \leq t,$ which \citet{sahoo2024simple} formalize as $q(\z_s\mid\z_t, \x) = \cat(\z_s; \z_t)$ if $\z_t \neq \mask$.
-Once a token is decoded, this prediction is `locked-in', a limitation that these diffusion models share with AR models.
+Namely, the posterior formula in (\ref{eq:backgrond_backward}) implies that any unmasked token $\z_t \neq \mask$ must remain unchanged throughout the entire denoising process.
+Formally, in masked diffusion models, \eqref{eq:background_forward} ensures that any token $\x$ only possesses two possible values: unmasked, i.e., keeping unchanged, and masked, i.e., $\m$, which means that in the reverse process, for any token $\z_t \neq \m$, for all $s \leq t$, plugging $\z_t=\x$ into \eqref{eq:backgrond_backward} leads to $q(\z_s\mid\z_t, \x) = \cat(\z_s; \z_t)$.
+Intuitively, once a token is decoded, this prediction is `locked-in', a limitation that these diffusion models share with AR models.